Creating a Virtual Dataset

 Let's imagine a physical dataset with an 'id' field that we want to drop.

 After we drop this field, we save the dataset by hitting the Save button in the upper-right corner.
-Because physical datasets cannot be modified, this will create a new virtual dataset.
+Because physical datasets cannot be modified, this creates a new virtual dataset.
 Hitting the 'Save' button will prompt us to name our new virtual dataset and select from a list of spaces where it will be stored.

 It is possible to create virtual datasets based on other virtual datasets or physical datasets.